-The Shakers called this community “The City of Peace.”
-Hancock Shaker Village is a welcome retreat from today’s hectic pace that offers so much to see and do.
+The Shakers called their village “The City of Peace” and it’s easy to see why.
+We’re a welcome retreat from today’s hectic pace, yet offer so much to see and do.

 The Berkshires offers a variety of cultural and recreation opportunities.
-For more information about the Berkshires, including where to stay, visit the Berkshire Visitors Bureau website or call (800) 237-5747.
+For more information, including where to stay, visit the Berkshire Visitors Bureau website or call (800) 237-5747.